oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   capability definition (in a target node).

-- interface_refinements: represents refinements for one or more already declared interface definitions in the Relationship Type (as declared on the type keyname)
+- interface_refinements: represents refinements for one or more already declared interface definitions in the relationship type (as declared on the type keyname)

   - allowing for the declaration of new parameter definitions for these